 There are more than a dozen collective agreements included in Setpad for AQTIS, CQGCR (DGC) and non-unionized members, be sure to choose the one that’s right for you.
 Then fill in the boxes relating to the production address (invoice address) and then save.

 The “acronym” are the initials of the project’s name.

 The “meal ledger #” is the code for the caterer if it is taxable.

 The “Representative” is the person who signs the contracts and their email address.

 There are three plans for using Setpad

-- Independent plan (free mode, single user, up to 10 contracts)
+- Indie plan (free mode, single user, up to 10 contracts)

 - Premium plan (solo mode, single user, unlimited contracts/timesheets)

 - Pro Plan (collaborative mode, multiple users at the same time, unlimited contracts/timesheets)

 To apply the plan to your project, you must first create your project in Setpad.
 Then contact us at firstname.lastname@example.org or your trainer to obtain a validation code/coupon.
 Once the code is obtained, click “Go Premium or Pro” in the Project Management tab.
 You will be directed to Prices and Options.
 Choose your plan and make sure your selected project is the correct one, then click on “Choose this plan”.
 A field to enter your validation code/coupon will appear by clicking on the Setpad logo.